 Usually, credit unions offer higher savings rates, which is important to young people just starting their savings accounts.
-Credit unions typically charge lower or reduced fees compared to banks and are known for providing personal service and helping members plan for the future.
+Credit unions typically charge lower fees compared to banks and are known for providing personal service and helping members plan for the future.

 The credit union philosophy is members helping members.
-Many members of credit unions like knowing their savings will go back into the community and help other members get mortgages to buy homes and loans for new cars.
+Many members of credit unions like knowing their savings will help other members get mortgages to buy homes and loans for new cars.

 You can join a credit union based on where you and your family live, work, worship, or the associations you or your family belong to.
 Talk with your co-workers and family members to see which credit union they may be a member of and would possibly be a good fit for you.

 Visit our interactive map to find a credit union in your area.